 Your body should also easily process fine powders, although studies have shown that they may not retain some of the important enzymes needed for absorption.
 Some brands say their process has effectively preserved them, but there’s really no way to confirm this claim.

-“An 8 ounce serving of fruit-and-green juice contains about 130 calories and 22 grams of sugar—equivalent to about 4.5 teaspoons of added sugar,” says Shapiro.
+“An eight ounce serving of fruit-and-green juice contains about 130 calories and 22 grams of sugar—equivalent to about four and a half teaspoons of added sugar,” says Shapiro.

 And, says, Dr. Kalanick, “The fruits especially become more of a blood sugar mess when we remove the fiber.”
 Note to those who have sugar sensitivities and hypoglycemic mood swings!